mcbeet/beet/README.md

 ## Introduction

-As Minecraft's vanilla customization capabilities keep growing, it's becoming more and more apparent that [resource packs](https://minecraft.gamepedia.com/Resource_Pack) and [data packs](https://minecraft.gamepedia.com/Data_Pack) only work well as a _distribution_ format, and can be pretty limiting as an _authoring_ format.
+Minecraft [resource packs](https://minecraft.gamepedia.com/Resource_Pack) and [data packs](https://minecraft.gamepedia.com/Data_Pack) work well as _distribution_ formats but can be pretty limiting as _authoring_ formats.
 Without the ability to parametrize or create abstractions over assets and data pack resources, the reusability and interoperability of community-created projects and libraries is greatly limited.

 The community is tackling the problem by building independent tooling left and right, from command pre-processors to frameworks of all kinds and full-blown programming languages.
 However, there's no silver bullet and in situations where a combination of these tools could actually provide the most suited abstractions, the separate toolchains and the poor interoperability make it difficult for them to coexist.

 The `beet` project is meant to serve as a platform for building a cooperative tooling ecosystem by providing a flexible composition model and a unified, user-friendly development workflow.
-Higher-level projects like pre-processors, linters and frameworks should be able to reduce their internal complexity and become more interoperable by leveraging the toolchain and `beet` primitives.
+Higher-level projects should be able to leverage the toolchain and `beet` primitives in order to reduce their internal complexity and become more interoperable.

 ### Library